 Because one day a week, it’s good to take my hands off creation and remember why I create.

-If you are interested in joining me in the Surrendering to Sabbath Society, email me at email@example.com to say, “Yes, I’m all in.”
+If you are interested in joining me in the Surrendering to Sabbath Society, if you are saying, “Yes, I’m all in,” subscribe here.